projectatomic/atomic-site/source/docs/gettingstarted.md

         controller-manager
         scheduler

+> Note: Current versions of **CentOS Atomic** have the kubernetes-master pkg removed from the image, to be run from containers.
+There's info on that here: [wiki.centos.org](https://wiki.centos.org/SpecialInterestGroup/Atomic/ContainerizedMaster).

 #### Common service configurations
 We'll be setting up the etcd store that Kubernetes will use.
 We're using a single local etcd service, so we'll point that at the master on the standard port.
 We'll also set up how the services find the apiserver.